 The benefit of international trade is the major point of Commerce Defended.
 But Mill first put commerce in its right place: it is in many ways more important than its opponents have argued, but not as important as some thought.
 It is not worth waging wars in order to increase commerce, which is just one cause of productivity and wealth.

 For a non-economist, Spence’s argument against imports may have looked serious: “for whatever a nation purchases in a foreign market, it gives an adequate value, either in money or in other goods”; thus imports create no net wealth.
 Spence argued that the loss created by imports exactly cancels the gain from exports.
 As a reply, Mill proposed an early version of the theory of comparative advantage that his economist friend David Ricardo was to develop later: imports are valuable because they cost less than if they were produced at home.
 These imports are purchased with (at the cost of) fewer domestic goods.

 James Mill comes close to suggesting that exports are useful because they allow the purchase of imports.
-His son will eventually demonstrate that, contrary to what the mercantilists thought, imports are the benefits, exports the cost.
-James himself did not see this clearly.
-Yet he expresses well the idea that international trade produces gains because countries specialize in the production of what they are most efficient at, and import at a bargain price what they are less efficient at producing, which is the principle of comparative advantage.
+Later, in his 1821 Elements of Political Economy, he will properly demonstrate that, contrary to what the mercantilists thought, imports are the benefits, exports the cost.
+Yet, Commerce Defended already expresses well the idea that international trade produces gains because countries specialize in the production of what they are most efficient at, and import at a bargain price what they are less efficient at producing, which is the principle of comparative advantage.

 James Mill saw clearly a central point: the benefits of international trade are nothing but the international equivalent of the benefits of internal trade.
 He wrote: